Skip to main content

 Make sure everyone understands what contact is acceptable, and monitor contact throughout the activity.

-Choose challenges that will be competitive while allowing everyone the chance to take part and have fun.
-You might need to change the challenges we’ve suggested if they wouldn’t work for everyone – you should replace them with things that everyone can take part in.
+Choose challenges that will be competitive, while allowing everyone the chance to take part and have fun.
+You might need to change the activities or equipment we’ve suggested if they wouldn’t work for everyone – you should replace them with things that everyone can take part in.

 All Scout activities should be inclusive and accessible.

-Why not have a go at competing in challenges with other groups or people at home?
+Why not have a go at competing in challenges with other groups?
 You could divide everyone into teams of various ages to compete in one huge Olympic competition.